cloudfoundry/hwc-buildpack/README.md

     ./scripts/integration.sh
     ```

+### SafeNet Luna Network HSMs

+To connect an application to Luna HSMs, create a Luna user provided service as documented at [Luna User Provided Service](https://github.com/cloudfoundry/java-buildpack/blob/master/docs/framework-luna_security_provider.md).

+The Luna client cryptoki.dll along with a .NET PKCS11 wrapper such as [Pkcs11Interop](https://www.pkcs11interop.net/) need to be packaged with the application.

 ### Help and Support

 Join the #greenhouse channel in our [Slack community](http://slack.cloudfoundry.org/) if you need any further assistance.